karaokemugen/karaokemugen-app/README.md

 * Going to the [contact page](http://mugen.karaokes.moe/en/contact.html) and picking the communication channel of your choice.

 ## How to contribute

+Karaoke Mugen is created by people who like anime, karaoke, etc. You can help us ~~fill the world with karaoke~~!

 For general contributions, read the [dedicated section on the documentation website](http://docs.karaokes.moe/en/dev-guide/code/)